revbayes/revbayes/help/md/fnFreeK.md

 This function accepts both RealPos[] or RealPos[][] as the first argument to automatically generate a rate matrix with corresponding substitution rates, returning a rate matrix object.
 Users can specify if matrix should be normalized in the second argument using a boolean variable (default TRUE).
-Lastly users can specify what the matrix exponential method to use (default eigen) with a string.
+Lastly users can specify what matrix exponential method to use (default eigen) with a string.
 Possible options include: scalingAndSquaring scalingAndSquaringPade